 Of course there’s more to it than this, and there are some registration rules parents/guardians need to know.
 See our Club Rules page for details.

 We identify different skill levels for our riders: Levels 1 – 6.
-We use these categories to help determine the most appropriate camp program for our kids and how to team them up when we go on rides.
+We use these levels to help determine the most appropriate camp program for our kids and how to team them up when we go on rides.

 We encourage self-sufficiency in our riders but we don’t want them too loaded down when we ride.
 So, bring the basics – lunch, water, sunscreen – and see our special page for more details.
 Oh, don’t forget the bike and helmet…!

 No. Wheel Kids provides services to kids of all cycling abilities.
 We have programs for novice and beginner riders who are trying to figure out the basics of riding, and lessons and camp programs for advanced beginner through advanced riders who want to have fun on their bikes and learn new skills.
-See out Rider Skill Categories for more information and to better place your child within Wheel Kids’ programs.
+See out Rider Skill Levels for more information and to better place your child within Wheel Kids’ programs.

 Riding on-street is a skill that all cyclists should develop to allow them the maximum amount of bicycle-based mobility.
-The skills we practice during our BikeCircuses help prepare your child for riding on-street.
-When we’re out on our rides our coaches provide additional guidance and training for their riders, and provide safety measures (such as traffic control) when needed.
-As much as possible we proportion the amount of on-street riding to skill level: Advanced Beginners will ride fewer on-street routes than Advanced riders.
+The skills we practice during our Bike Skills Course help prepare your child for riding on-street.
+In addition to selecting appropriate routes for the group’s skill level, our coaches will take advantage of City infrastructure such as: Slow Streets and bike routes/lanes.
+Coaches may choose to ride on sidewalks for short periods when appropriate.
+Coaches also provide additional guidance and training for their riders, and provide safety measures (such as traffic control) when needed.
+Whenever possible we proportion the amount of on-street riding to skill level: Levels 3 & 4 will ride fewer on-street routes than Levels 5 & 6.